 This oversupply problem can be exacerbated by financial incentives for breeding, appearance fees and the lure of prize money.

 The racing career for a greyhound is relatively very short.
 Dogs who begin a racing career usually start racing at about one-and-a-half years of age and are generally retired by two to five years of age, or earlier if they develop injuries or do not perform well.

 Unwanted greyhounds may be euthanased despite being otherwise healthy.
 There is an ongoing lack of transparency from much of the greyhound racing industry with incomplete and inconsistent reporting on the outcomes for greyhounds.
-However, from the statistics available, it is clear that thousands of greyhounds are still euthanased by the greyhound racing industry in Australia every year.
+However, from the statistics available, it is clear that many greyhounds are still euthanased by the greyhound racing industry in Australia every year.

 The routine use of surgical artificial insemination (AI) methods on female breeding greyhounds is an additional animal welfare problem associated with breeding.
 Surgical AI is highly invasive involving surgery and general anaesthesia and causes significant pain to the female dog.
 In some EU countries, surgical AI is banned as it is considered ethically unacceptable.

 High rate of injuries suffered by racing greyhounds

 Injuries are very common in greyhound racing and are a major cause of dog suffering and wastage.
 Injuries are a major animal welfare issue as they cause pain, suffering and distress to the affected animals.
 Various types of injuries are regularly reported including serious bone fractures and muscle injuries.
 Other injuries sustained relate to physical over-exertion such as hypoxic fits (seizures due to a lack of oxygen), heat stress-related injury and collapsing post-race.
 The first turn of the racetrack is a common site for accidents or collisions to occur.
 Serious injuries can lead to death on the track or euthanasia.